Jayda Esplund, PharmD, 2023

 Catie Cash, PharmD, 2022

 I was fortunate to participate in the Pharmacy Internship Program at Atrium Health Wake Forest Baptist as a student pharmacist and witness first-hand the compassionate care the pharmacy team provides for their patients.
 I was drawn to the family atmosphere and blown away by the dedication and commitment preceptors, program directors, and department leadership demonstrate for their students and residents alike.
 The elective-based curriculum has allowed me to personalize my residency experience based on my career goals, while the layered-learning approach and teaching certificate program have allowed me to pursue my passion for mentorship and academia.
 Finally, I was inspired by Wake Forest Baptist’s commitment to philanthropy in the Winston-Salem community through the DEAC (Delivering Equal Access to Care) Clinic.
-The sense of community I felt as a student intern has only strengthened as Wake Forest Baptist has become the professional home I had been hoping for, and I am so grateful for the opportunity to serve our patients alongside the best co-residents, preceptors and mentors out there!
+The sense of community I felt as a student intern has only strengthened as Wake Forest Baptist has become the professional home I had been hoping for.

 Jack Dierckes, PharmD, 2022